 The events that you hold are a huge selling point for the value that you can offer someone for joining your community.
 It might be the first interaction they have with your church, or it might be what shows them what it will be like to be part of this community.
 Focus on what you can give them, not what they can give you.

 Don’t improvise the activities for the event.
-Have them planned out, and assigned with each detail taken care of.
-Think creatively about what you can do at each event.
+Have them planned out and assigned with each detail taken care of.
+And when you think of what to do at each event, get creative.
 Make the activities something that you will want to participate in too.

 Be creative with the food.
 It doesn’t need to be the same potluck at every event.
 The food is often the biggest attraction for the event.
 It pays to get it right.

 If you can manage to get all your ducks in a row, you’re on your way to hosting events that the community will love while demonstrating your value to potential new members.